 Craving some trail time that doesn’t involve skis or snowshoes this winter?
-Head to Southern California’s Death Valley National Park, home of the lowest point in North America, and knock yourself out with these beautiful and challenging winter hiking, backpacking, trail running and mountain biking ideas.
+Head to Southern California’s Death Valley National Park, home of the lowest point in North America.

 Stovepipe Wells: Set Up Camp

 There are many great opportunities for camping in Death Valley National Park, but Stovepipe Wells Campground makes a great base camp for the rest of the activities in this list.